NMRExchangeFormat/NEF/specification/Overview.md

     Similarly, 'HA' and 'CA' are recognised atom names.
-The latter could be alpha carbon or calcium depending on conventions for specifying isotopes (which will be described elsewhere). 'ha', 'Ca', and 'ca' are not recognised as atom names that match the molecule, but only as anonymous identifier strings.
+The latter could be alpha carbon or calcium depending on conventions for specifying isotopes (which will be described below). 'ha', 'Ca', and 'ca' are not recognised as atom names that match the molecule, but only as anonymous identifier strings.

     2. 'sequence_code' is a string, not an integer.
 It is recommended to use